Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture

 Comparison of NONs from i-DMFT and CASSCF reveals that i-DMFT yields occupation numbers too close to the boundary, implying a poor description of dynamic correlation.
-Because of the close relation of these NONs and the entropy, this directly affects the total energy.
-This effect is present in all investigated cases, but most pronounced in ethylene where a large number of orbitals contributes to dynamic correlation.
+Because of the close relation of these NONs and the entropy, this directly affects the total energy. {Furthermore, this error in the occupation numbers typically also implies a failure in the computation of one-electron properties computed from the 1RDM.} This effect is present in all investigated cases, but is most pronounced in ethylene where a large number of orbitals contribute to dynamic correlation.
 While the fitting of $b$ to the total energy can partially include correlation as a constant offset, deviations in the curvature of energy curves remain.

 The need for an ad-hoc optimization of $\kappa$ and $b$ calls the conceptual ties of i-DMFT to the CC into question.
 The special role that is attributed to the entropy $\Sph$ because of its success in the context of the CC might be less justified when using it in a correlation functional.
-Generally, any concave function of the NONs will also lead to fractional occupation numbers, which is vital for describing (strongly) correlated systems.
-In fact, different choices have been discussed before~\cite{Ziesche1995,Goedecker1998,Liu2025-halides} and the exact functional for the non-interacting Hubbard dimer can be evaluated as proportional to $-\sum_i\sqrt{n_i(1-n_i)}$ instead~\cite{Carrascal2015}.
+Generally, any concave function of the NONs will also lead to fractional occupation numbers, which is vital for describing (strongly) correlated systems, and different choices have been discussed before~\cite{Ziesche1995,Goedecker1998,Liu2025-halides}.

 Across all systems studied, i-DMFT generally fails to accurately describe properties beyond energy surfaces.
 Notably, even optimized $\kappa$ and $b$ values yield poor absolute energies in the C--C bond dissociation in ethylene, where the NON behavior suggests that i-DMFT captures an excited state rather than the ground state.
 Possible modifications to i-DMFT to achieve a wider applicability will be discussed in a future publication.